MovingImage24/VideoCollectionBundle/Resources/doc/index.rst

 Getting started with the Video Collection Bundle
 ================================================

-This Symfony bundle allows you to seamlessly integrate the MovingIMAGE Video Manager Pro into your PHP application built on top of the Symfony framework.
+This Symfony bundle allows you to abstract away the need to interact directly with the Video Manager APIs, and enable you to define criteria as to what forms 'collections' of videos, and offers an elegant way to incorporate this into the Symfony Framework.

 Prerequisites
 -------------

-This version requires version 2.7+ or 3.0+ of the Symfony framework, and supports version 5.* and 6.* of the Guzzle HTTP client. (it will use which ever one is already present in your dependencies, or install the latest available version if you don't already have Guzzle as a dependency).
+This bundle requires version 2.7+ or 3.0+ of the Symfony framework, and supports PHP 5.6, 7.0 and 7.1

 Installation
 ------------